Helping You Protect Your Elderly Loved Ones

 - Changes in financial situation, including unpaid bills

 Sadly, because our elderly loved ones may suffer from memory loss or communication problems, elder abuse often goes unreported and misunderstood.
-Since it’s often difficult to discern the facts and circumstances underlying a nursing home negligence claim, you and your loved ones will need the help of an experienced and sophisticated law firm.
+Because it’s often difficult to discern the facts and circumstances underlying a nursing home negligence claim, you and your loved ones will need the help of an experienced and sophisticated law firm.

 The team at St. Martin & Bourque is experienced in working with elderly patients and is adept at navigating through the medical complexities that accompany a claim for nursing home negligence.
 We can help bring your case to a quick and effective resolution.